null

 Easy Houseplants You Can Grow Indoors

 When you picture indoor gardening, chances are houseplants come to mind.
 They often hail from warmer parts of the world and are grown for their decorative foliage or flowers.
-Care tips vary by plant, but generally speaking, houseplants enjoy a nutrient-rich planting medium with good drainage, such as Miracle-Gro® Indoor Potting Mix, and do best in a plastic or ceramic pot.
+Care tips vary by plant, but generally speaking, houseplants enjoy a nutrient-rich potting mix with good drainage, such as Miracle-Gro® Indoor Potting Mix, and do best in a plastic or ceramic pot with a drainage hole.
+They also benefit from regular feeding with a fertilizer specially formulated for indoor plants, like Miracle-Gro® Indoor Plant Food.

-If you have a rough history with houseplants, this one's for you.
+ZZ Plant: If you have a rough history with houseplants, this one's for you.
 The ZZ plant features shiny leaves that grow on upright branches.
-It's forgiving when it comes to fluctuations in temperature and, as another high performer in low light, ZZ makes a great officemate.
+It's forgiving when it comes to fluctuations in temperature and, as a plant that happily grows under fluorescent lights, ZZ makes a great officemate.

 Easy Succulents You Can Grow Indoors

 Stylish succulents could be what drew you to the wonderful world of indoor gardening in the first place.
 If you're ready to swap out faux plants for the real deal, succulents add botanical flair without a lot of effort.
+You'll want to use a potting mix specially formulated to provide the excellent drainage that succulents need, like Miracle-Gro® Cactus, Palm & Citrus Potting Mix, and a fertilizer formulated for indoor succulents, like Miracle-Gro® Succulent Plant Food.
 Get your green thumb growing with these tried-and-true favorites:

-For a pop of color, flowering kalanchoe offers the leaves you'd expect from a succulent plus a host of cheerful blooms during their flowering season.
-Just give it H2O every 2 to 3 weeks and place it in the sunniest spot you've got.
+Flowering Kalanchoe: For a pop of color, flowering kalanchoe offers the leaves you'd expect from a succulent plus a host of cheerful blooms during their flowering season.
+Just give it water every 2 to 3 weeks and place it in the sunniest spot you've got.

-Grow aloe vera in bright, indirect light, water weekly, and snip off a section near the base whenever you want the cooling effect of the skin-soothing gel it naturally produces.
+Aloe Vera: Grow aloe vera in bright, indirect light, water every 2-3 weeks, and snip off a section near the base whenever you want the cooling effect of the skin-soothing gel it naturally produces.

 Easy Herbs You Can Grow Indoors

 An indoor herb garden is an ideal way to add aromatic zest to your kitchen all year long.
 Pot up a container or two of your favorite herbs next to your sunniest window, or create a hanging garden for visual interest.
-Settle your herbs into a quality potting mix, in a container with a drainage hole, and make sure they get plenty of light.
-You'll have fragrance and flavor at the ready in no time at all (especially if you start with vigorous Bonnie Plants).
-Our top indoor herb picks include:
+Settle your herbs into a quality potting mix in a container with a drainage hole, and make sure they get plenty of light.
+You'll have fragrance and flavor at the ready in no time at all (especially if you start with vigorous starter plants from Bonnie Plants).

 Easy Veggies You Can Grow Indoors

 When it comes to indoor vegetable gardening, it's important to realize that for many types, even the best setups won't yield the same plant size or harvest volume as those that hang outside all summer.
-That's why it's best to opt for smaller veggies or those that don't require as much sunlight.
+That's why it's best to opt for smaller veggies, compact varieties, or those that don't require as much sunlight.
 Our favorites include:

-Beginners with a penchant for adventure should give radishes a try.
-These root veggies are one of the easiest to grow in soil (hydroponic growing isn't an option here)—just make sure the container is at least 10 inches deep and know you'll need a grow light if you don't have a south-facing window.
-Bonus: You can eat both the crunchy root and its leafy top!
+Radishes: Beginners with a penchant for adventure should give radishes a try.
+These root veggies are one of the easiest to grow in soil.
+Just make sure the container is at least 10 inches deep and know you'll need a grow light if you don't have a south-facing window.
+Bonus: you can eat both the crunchy root and its leafy top!

 The world of indoor gardening is filled with possibilities, especially for newbie plant parents.
 With the right plants for your home and lifestyle, you can grow lush houseplants, succulents, herbs and even veggies without ever setting foot outside.
 Isn't it exciting to know you're just a few plants away from a home full of rich colors, textures, and flavors?
 We think so!